Table Of Contents

 Step back and listen as your potential hire gives a high-level overview of your company’s financial status.
 They may also compare your performance to other companies in the same industry.

-Pay close attention to what they think about your income statement (margins, profitability, and growth), balance sheet (liquidity, liquidity ratios, credit metrics, capital assets, etc), and cash flow statement (long- and short-term cash flow profile, if you need to raise funds or return capital to shareholders).
+Pay close attention to what they think about your income statement (margins, profitability, and growth), balance sheet (liquidity, liquidity ratios, credit metrics, capital assets, etc.), and cash flow statement (long and short-term cash flow profile if you need to raise funds or return capital to shareholders).

 11. What factors are you constantly analyzing as a financial analyst?

-Here, you are probing what FP&A metrics the candidate prioritizes in their day-to-day or in previous roles.
+Here, you are probing what FP&A metrics the candidate prioritizes in their day-to-day or previous roles.
 Their answer can also help you assess their knowledge depth and favorite FP&A best practices.

 12. Tell us about your favorite Financial Planning and Analysis tools.
 Can you tell me what makes each unique and why that matters to you?

-If they are familiar with several systems, getting up to speed with yours, or proposing a different one altogether, won’t be too challenging.
+If they are familiar with several systems, getting up to speed with yours or proposing a different one altogether won’t be too challenging.

-Make sure you pay attention to where and how the candidate sources data, which details they prioritize for presentation, and whether or not they clearly communicate their findings.
+Pay attention to where and how the candidate sources data, which details they prioritize for presentation, and whether or not they clearly communicate their findings.

-The best answer will elaborate the process he or she uses to arrive at key insights needed to make relevant and actionable recommendations.
+The best answer will elaborate on the process he or she uses to arrive at key insights needed to make relevant and actionable recommendations.

 15. What’s your approach to setting the price of a SaaS product or service, including what type of pricing tiers to develop?